sqroot-eu/sqroot.eu/workshops.md

 to improve client side security on the web.

-- **Duration:** 4 hours (1.5h of theory / 2.5h of lab work)
+- **Duration:** 5 hours (1.5h of theory / 2.5h of lab work)
 - **Target audience:** web developers (backend, frontend); system administrators who work with web servers; web testers; security specialists
 - **Expected outcome:** Participants are aware on available client side HTTP security controls; what protections they provide; and how to configure them.
 Participants have needed basics to start implementing learnings in their production applications.

-The training consists of 90 minutes of theory and 150 minutes of hands on lab work, where participants have to apply learnings to secure a real website.
+The training consists of ~90 minutes of theory and ~150 minutes of hands on lab work, where participants have to apply learnings to secure a real website.

 #### Topics covered

+- What are security headers and how they protect browsers / customers
+- How security headers can be used to mitigate common front-end attacks
 - CSP (Content Security Policy)
 - Cookie security
 - HSTS (HTTP Strict Transport Security)